VirtuaLabs-online/VLAM/README.md

 ✘ Commercial use is not permitted
 ✘ Selling this tool or anything made using it is not allowed

-Commercial licenses are available — contact the author for details.
+Commercial licenses are available - contact VirtuaLabs for details.